sreyas-mohan/sreyas-mohan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in [Center for Data Science](https://cds.nyu.edu/about/) at New York University where I am member of the [Laboratory for Computational Vision](https://www.cns.nyu.edu/~lcv/) and [Math and Data](http://mad.cds.nyu.edu).
-I am advised by [Prof. Carlos Fernandez-Granda](https://cims.nyu.edu/~cfgranda/) and [Prof. Eero P Simoncelli](https://www.cns.nyu.edu/~eero/).
+I am a Ph.D. student at the [Center for Data Science](https://cds.nyu.edu/about/) at **New York University**, advised by [Prof. Carlos Fernandez-Granda](https://cims.nyu.edu/~cfgranda/) and [Prof. Eero P Simoncelli](https://www.cns.nyu.edu/~eero/).
+I affliated to the [Laboratory for Computational Vision](https://www.cns.nyu.edu/~lcv/) and [Math and Data](http://mad.cds.nyu.edu).
 I am broadly interested in computer vision, deep learning and signal processing.

-Previously, I obtained my B.Tech in Electrical Engineering from [Indian Institute of Technology Madras](https://www.iitm.ac.in), India in 2017, where my Bachelors thesis was supervised by [Prof. Kaushik Mitra](http://www.ee.iitm.ac.in/kmitra/).
+Previously, I obtained my B.Tech in Electrical Engineering from [Indian Institute of Technology Madras](https://www.iitm.ac.in), India in 2017, where my bachelor's thesis was supervised by [Prof. Kaushik Mitra](http://www.ee.iitm.ac.in/kmitra/).
 I interned at [IST Austria](https://ist.ac.at) mentored by [Dr. Gasper Tkacik](https://ist.ac.at/en/research/life-sciences/tkacik-group/) during the summer of 2017 and at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/) mentored by [Dr. Dmitri Chklovskii](https://www.simonsfoundation.org/team/dmitri-mitya-chklovskii) and [Prof. Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan) during the summer of 2016.
+Here's my [CV](http://sreyas-mohan.github.io/files/cv.pdf)

 Publications
 -----